General Relativistic Radiation Magnetohydrodynamic Simulations of Thin Magnetically Arrested Disks: Setup of Simulations

 where $T^\mu_\nu$ is the plasma stress-energy tensor, $R^\mu_\nu$ is the radiation tensor and $[\dot M]$ is the time-averaged $\dot M$.
-Different from \citet{Avara16} we have used the values of the accretion rate at every radius in order to correct the mass and energy that have been injected during the evolution to keep the simulation stable.
+Different from \citet{Avara16} we normalize by values of the accretion rate at every radius, not just $\dot M$ at the horizon, in order to correct the mass and energy that have been injected during the evolution to keep the simulation stable.

 In these equations $\eta$ is composed of free particle (PAKE, where the PAKE term is the sum of kinetic plus gravitational terms), thermal (EN), electromagnetic (EM) and radiation (RAD) components.
 The jet is defined as PAKE+EN+EM in regions where the magnetic energy is greater than the rest mass energy density, $2P_B/\rho>$1 where $P_B$ is the magnetic pressure.
 The wind is defined as PAKE+EN and located outside the jet where $2P_B/\rho<$1 and the flow is outgoing ($u^R>$0).
 It's also possible that the wind contains untapped EM and RAD components that would be converted at unresolved radii distant from the region in which we reach inflow or outflow equilibrium.